-One Sunday night in December, as the curtain rose and the choir began to sing I looked out over the vast sea of faces and who should I discover in the audience but Joseph Luff.
-At once I crossed the stage and went down to where he was, and there I begged like a cripple at a cross that he would preach for me that night.
-To my request he responded, "No, indeed, Richard, I would not think of such a thing, that would be an infliction upon the people, these are special meetings held at great expense and you are advertized to speak."
+One Sunday night in December, as the curtain rose and the choir began to sing, I looked out over www.LatterDayTruth.org the vast sea of faces and whom should I discover in the audience but Joseph Luff.
+At once I crossed the stage and went down to where he was, and requested that he would preach for me that night.
+To my request he responded, "No, indeed, Richard, I would not think of such a thing; that would be an infliction upon the people; these are special meetings held at great expense and you are advertised to speak."
 I then requested that he come up and pray for me.
 He refused, saying, "I prefer to remain here to listen and see."
 Time was precious, I asked how long he was going to remain in the city.
 He replied, "I expect to leave Thursday next."
-By this time I had toleave him for it was time for me to speak.
-I may add further that I saw him at the church the following Wednesday night where he gave to us a nice speech.
+By this time I had to leave him, for it was time for me to speak.
+I may add further that I saw him at the church the following Wednesday night, where he gave to us a nice speech.
 I then learned that he was disappointed in some arrangements that would detain him over Sunday in Toronto.
-My bills were all out, subject announced from the platform, and by this time thousands were talking of the subject upon which

-I was to treat the following Sunday night, the reader will see that the same conditions existed now as existed the first Sunday night, but Bro.
-Luff gave to us a splendid sermon in the basement of the new church Sunday morning.
+My bills were all out, subject announced from the platform, and by this time thousands were talking about the subject which I was to treat the following Sunday night, the reader will see that the same conditions existed now as existed the first Sunday night, but Brother Luff gave to us a splendid sermon in the basement of the new church Sunday morning.
 After the meeting that night I left on the midnight train and did not return until the following Sunday.

-Perhaps it is worthy of comment to remark, that the leading ministers of Toronto had at different times denounced me from the pulpit for holding meetings in such "a vile place as a theater;" said one, "How can we keep the people away from such a vile place during the week when President Evans makes it respectable by preaching in it on Sunday."
-Well, the funny part of this is when they could not close my meeting these pious parsons really condescended to hire a smaller theater than the Majestic, but on the same street and in the same block, and they, for the balance of the winter, had their best parsons and singers perform in such a vile place as a theater.
-Ah well, it served as a fine overflow for my meetings, they did not hurt my meeting for up to the last Sunday in March (when I closed my meetings to attend the general conference) the Majestic Theater was crowded to the doors every Sunday night and hundreds were turned away.
+Perhaps it is worthy of comment to remark, that the leading ministers of Toronto had at different times denounced me from the pulpit for holding meetings in such "a vile place as a theater."
+Said one, "How can we keep the people away from such a vile place during the week when President Evans makes it respectable by preaching in it on Sunday?"
+Well, the funny part of this is when they could not close my meetings, these pious parsons really condescended to hire a smaller theater than the Majestic, but on the same street and in the same block, and they, for the balance of the winter, had their best parsons and singers perform in such a vile place as a theater!
+Ah, well, it served as a fine overflow for my meetings, they did not hurt my meetings, for up to the last Sunday in March (when I closed my meetings to attend the General Conference) the Majestic Theater was crowded to the doors every Sunday night, and hundreds were turned away.

-Before leaving for general conference I administered to Bro.
-McArthur's child.
-They were but recently baptized, herewith I submit their testimony regarding the healing of their child, as sent to me by letter, under date of May 4th, 1907:
+Before leaving for General Conference I administered to Brother McArthur's child.
+They were but recently baptized.
+Herewith I submit their testimony regarding the healing of their child, as sent to me by letter under date of May 4, 1907: